 Once you check the terms of your loan and confirm your first payment’s due date, the real work begins.
 Follow these tips to prepare for the end of your student loan grace period and beyond.

 Multiply your monthly student loan payment by 12 and subtract that number from your yearly salary (or your desired salary if you’re still looking for a job).
 The result will give you a general idea of your student debt obligation compared with your income.
 Set your budget accordingly.

 Make a loan repayment plan

 The end of your grace period could come as a shock if you’re not prepared for your full monthly payments.
-Remember, payments include both your principal amount and any interest charges on that amount, so it’s critical not to fall behind — if you do, you’ll accrue more interest on your loan.
+Remember, payments include both your principal amount and any interest charges on that amount, so it’s critical to not fall behind — if you do, you’ll accrue more interest on your loan.
 Before you start making payments, create a loan repayment plan.

 If you have federal student loans, you may choose to start on an income-driven repayment plan to keep your payments low.
 If you have private student loans, you may decide to make multiple payments each month or adjust your budget in order to pay down your debt faster.

 Six or nine months from now may seem far away, but don’t get complacent; putting aside some money before repayment starts can give you a buffer once those payments start to become due.
 You may even want to set up a separate checking or savings account and make it off-limits for any other expense.

 Get a head start if you can